 Notes Total faculty is a non-duplicating headcount of full professors.
 Faculty are assigned to a discipline based on their divisional committee affiliation.
 Includes both paid and zero-dollar academic program directors and associate or assistant academic program directors.
 Excludes academic program directors who do not also hold faculty appointments.

-Source IADS appointment system frozen slice, October.
 Prepared by Margaret Harrigan, Office of Academic Planning & Analysis, 9 March 2011.